Skip to main content

 Here’s why eating enough protein and including weight training in your routine matter:

-Why Preserving Muscle Is Critical During Weight Loss
+Why Preserving Muscle Matters During Medical Weight Loss

 These medications may influence appetite regulation and calorie intake, but when you’re in a calorie deficit, your body may break down muscle along with fat.
 Adequate protein intake and resistance training signal your body to hold onto muscle while burning fat.